 This simply isn’t captured in career aptitude tests or career direction books because it can’t be.
 Careers are now personalised, and a list of professions can’t capture the variety of branches and potential paths that come out of any given action or activity.
-As Roman Krznaric, author of How to Find Fulfilling Work and Empathy points out, the industrial revolution specialised us; each person being expert at one thing made a lot of sense.
+As Roman Krznaric, author of How to Find Fulfilling Work and Empathy points out, the industrial revolution specialised us; each person being an expert at one thing made a lot of sense.
 But times have changed, and specialising across your talents and interests to create uniquely shaped puzzle pieces adds a lot more value.
-Whereas old world career tests close you off to this changing, flexible world; focusing on your own strengths, interests and values and experimenting in small ways – even if you get it wrong – opens options up.
-It’s choose your own adventure out there, there are no more start-to-finish novels.
+Whereas old world career tests close you off to this changing, flexible world, focusing on your own strengths, interests and values and experimenting in small ways – even if you get it wrong – opens options up.
+It’s ‘choose your own adventure’ out there, there are no more start-to-finish novels.

 Career aptitude tests are out.
 What else is there?

 A mistake I am guilty of is looking for answers in the outside world instead of within myself.
 When I most felt like I was on the roundabout of life, going around in circles and never being brave enough to take any exit at all, I would frantically search job ads for something that spoke to me, and when that failed, I would go back to The Books again.